-Given webpack comes with specific terminology, the principal terms and their explanations have been gathered below based on the book part where they are discussed.
+Given webpack comes with specific terminology, the principal terms and their explanations have been gathered below.

 - Entry refers to a file used by webpack as a starting point for bundling.
 An application can have multiple entries and depending on configuration, each entry can result in multiple bundles.
 Entries are defined in webpack's